 If you're not sure about the answers to these questions, it would be a good idea to sit down and have a heart-to-heart talk with your teen.
 Don't be afraid to get pushy.
 Press him with some direct questions.
 You might begin with something like, "Where are these negative feelings coming from?" or "What is it that's causing you to talk so much about ending your life?"
 It could be especially helpful and revealing to ask, "Exactly what would have to change for you to feel better?"
 You may also want to get an official psychiatric diagnosis in order to ascertain more clearly what's behind the depression and the allusions to suicide.
 Your child could be struggling with an anxiety disorder, a bipolar condition, or some kind of substance abuse.

-You can take an important first step in this direction by contacting Focus on the Family's Counseling Department and talking to one of our caring Christian therapists.
-They'd be happy to discuss your situation with you.
-They are also in a position to provide you with a list of referrals to professional counselors in your local area.
-If this option appeals to you, feel free to give them a call at this number.
+Call us.
+Our caring Christian counselors would be happy to discuss your situation with you.
+They're also in a position to provide you with a list of referrals to professional counselors in your local area.

 Mental Health (resource list)